MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - A teacher can block a student or a student can block a teacher
  - AI Detects mobile number and social media links
  - ✅ Prebook slot disabled
+no any option in search with class, medium, subject
+No professional institution for student
+Complete button only
+Chat is not working properly

 ### Sequelize problems